modbender/nuxt-bootstrap/README.md

 ## Features

-- 🍰 &nbsp;Bootstrap Integration Shortcut
+- 🍰 &nbsp;Instant Bootstrap Integration, No Config
 - 🪶 &nbsp;No Decrease in Performance, Javascript injected to client side
 - 🎉 &nbsp;All components classes from Bootstrap available
 - 🕶️ &nbsp;Dark Mode supported